minuscode/minuscode.github.io/_works/origama.md

 sitemap: false
 ---

+We've helped Origama build their Beachwear apparel e-commerce website to propel their business.

-An e-commerce Beachwear Apparel that was featured on the Portuguese Shark Tank TV-Show.
+Origama was recently featured and funded on the Portuguese Shark Tank TV-Show.